boomcamp/django-restframework/README.md

     path('api/token/refresh/', TokenRefreshView.as_view())
 ]
 ```

-5. Testing with `postman` or any rest GUI client
+5. You can now test it with `postman` or any rest GUI client.

 Providing a token
 ```